NewGaea/kasuto_hylian/lexicon/lexicon-words-raw.md

 + **dëncete** _noun._ 1. skewer 1. \[_cb._ [Austin](contributors/austin-springer.md)]
 + **dëncelute** _noun._ 1. kebab, grilled or roasted food on a skewer 1. \[_cb._ [Austin](contributors/austin-springer.md)]
 + **dënjánine** \[dɛn.'d͜ʒa.ni.ne] _noun_.
 1. princess.
 1. literally composed from canonical _dën_ (small) + *janie *(royal ruler) + in (feminine) meaning "little queen".
 1. ([[austin-springer|Austin Springer]], via [[kasuto|Kasuto]], [[k-chan|K-Chan]], [[venus|Venus]])
-+ **dënkacae** \[ˌdɛn.ka.ˈt͜sa.e] _noun._ 1. window, shutter 2. image, vision 3. television, monitor 1. refers to an opening in a wall, as well as any way to cover such an opening, which is not intended for people to pass through; such openings are commonly sources of daylight, fresh airflow, or both.
-2. refers to images produced by magic or technology, but not by the hands of an illustrator or painter; the PictoBox produces _dënkacaën_, a painter does not 3. useful in out-of-scope contexts, but may also describe the portion of a Sheikah Slate or Purah Pad which displays information or images 1, 2, 3. from _dëna_ "small" and _kacae_ "door" 1, 2, 3. \[_cb._ [Austin](contributors/austin-springer.md)]
 + **dënlete** _noun_ 1. dënleto 1. a unit of measure equal to 9 matra, or 27 inches ([[pata-hikari|Pata Hikari]])
 + **dënleue** _noun._ 1. small evil, petty evil, banal evil 2. rogue, minor criminal 1. \[_cb._ [Austin](contributors/austin-springer.md)]
 + **dënönche** _noun._ 1. dënönch, denoanch 1. a unit of mass and weight equal to 9 _grohën_, or 882 milligrams, used to measure baking ingredients 2. a unit of volume equal to 9 _grohën_ or 99 milliliters